bencrowder/emperor/README.md

 * `div.emperor-pedigree .male` will let you style the fathers and grandfathers (not the root)
 * `div.emperor-pedigree .female` will let you style the mothers and grandmothers (not the root)

+## Notes

+Pedigree charts won't show up rendered when using a feed reader or Instapaper.